Nuisance Function Tuning and Sample Splitting for Optimally Estimating a Doubly Robust Functional: Main results

 \item The estimator $\hat{\psi}^{\mathrm{IF}}_{k_1, k_2}$ satisfies for $k_1,k_2 \ll n$,

 and for any $k_1, k_2$

 \end{enumerate} \end{theorem}

-The proof is given in Appendix \ref{sec: proof known f no ss}.
-Compared to the single sample splitting case, the bias of $\hat{\psi}_{k_1, k_2}^{\mathrm{MC}}$ and $\hat{\psi}_{k_1, k_2}^{\mathrm{IF}}$ incur an additional term of order $\frac{k_{\mathrm{max}}}{n}$ due to evaluating the nuisance function estimators at the same observations used to fit them, referred to as \emph{own observation} bias in a similar context \cite{newey2018cross}.
+The proof is given in Appendix F. Compared to the single sample splitting case, the bias of $\hat{\psi}_{k_1, k_2}^{\mathrm{MC}}$ and $\hat{\psi}_{k_1, k_2}^{\mathrm{IF}}$ incur an additional term of order $\frac{k_{\mathrm{max}}}{n}$ due to evaluating the nuisance function estimators at the same observations used to fit them, which we refer to as own observation bias.
 The variance bounds of these estimators also include additional terms in the no sample splitting case, although these terms do not dominate the variance when using optimal and prediction-optimal resolutions.
 The bias and variance bounds of $\hat{\psi}_{k_1, k_2}^{\mathrm{INT}}$ are trivially the same as in the single sample splitting case since the nuisance function estimators are not evaluated at sample points for this estimator.

 \begin{remark} We took $k_1, k_2 \ll n$ to simplify the presentation of the bias bounds of $\hat{\psi}^{\mathrm{MC}}_{k_1, k_2}$ and $\hat{\psi}^{\mathrm{IF}}_{k_1, k_2}$, as otherwise the bias of these estimators does not converge to 0.
 Indeed, our proofs show that $k_{\mathrm{min}}^{-\frac{\alpha + \beta}{d}} \vee \frac{k_{\mathrm{max}}}{n} \vee \frac{k_1 k_2}{n^2}$ and $k_{\mathrm{max}}^{-\frac{\alpha + \beta}{d}} \vee \frac{k_{\mathrm{max}}}{n} \vee \frac{k_1 k_2}{n^2}$ are upper bounds for the bias of $\hat{\psi}^{\mathrm{MC}}_{k_1, k_2}$ and $\hat{\psi}^{\mathrm{IF}}_{k_1, k_2}$ without this restriction of $k_1,k_2$.
 Straightforward extensions of the arguments in the proof can show that these are lower bounds as well.
 However, these considerations are inconsequential for our investigation of optimal versus prediction-optimal nuisance function tuning strategies, as the optimal and prediction-optimal rates for $k_1, k_2$ grow slower than $n$. \end{remark}